BradHutchings/Mmojo-Server/instructions/209-mm-Scripts.md

 - They all have the prefix `mm-`.
 - They are available on the command line without specifying their path because we added `$HOME/mm-scripts` to your `$PATH` in your `.bashrc` file.
 - They are utility scripts.
-- They are freshly copied when you clone the Mmojo Server GitHub repo, when you update it with the `mm-repo-update-local.sh` script, or when you switch branched with the `mm-work-in-progress-branch.sh` or `mm-main-branch.sh` scripts.
+- They are freshly copied when you clone the Mmojo Server GitHub repo, when you update it with the `mm-repo-update-local.sh` script, or when you switch branched with the `mm-work-in-progress-branch.sh` or `mm-repo-branch-main.sh` scripts.
 - `mm` are the first two letters in **Mmojo**.

 ---